TeddiKao/studying-app/app/README.md

 # StudySquared

-An open-source study tool for students
+An open-source study tool for students to take notes and more